PHP: Connecting PHP to MySQL using credentials from environment variables

 👋 Welcome to the Stackhero documentation!

-Stackhero offers a ready-to-use PHP cloud solution that provides a host of benefits, including:
+Stackhero offers a ready-to-use PHP cloud solution with a range of advantages:

-• Deploy your application in seconds with a simple git push.
+• Deploy your PHP application to production in just a few seconds with a simple git push.

-• Enjoy peace of mind with automatic backups, one-click updates, and straightforward, transparent, and predictable pricing.
+• Benefit from automatic backups, one-click updates, and straightforward, transparent, and predictable pricing.

-• Get optimal performance and robust security thanks to a private and dedicated VM.
+• Enjoy optimal performance and enhanced security thanks to a private, dedicated VM tailored for your applications.

-Save time and simplify your life: it only takes 5 minutes to try Stackhero's PHP cloud hosting solution!
+Save time and streamline your workflow—it only takes 5 minutes to try Stackhero's PHP cloud hosting solution!

 For enhanced security and easier configuration management, it is recommended that you avoid hardcoding your credentials in your source code.
 Instead, retrieve these settings from environment variables as shown below: